One of the evergreens of classical mechanics demonstrations is the behavior that can be elicited from a gyroscope.

 The image shows a demonstration from a lecture by professor Walter Lewin.
 Using an electric motor he spins up a bicycle wheel to a hair raising velocity, and then he hooks up the wheel to a rope suspended from the ceiling.
 Initially, walking up to the rope, he supports both ends of the axle.
 When the rope takes the weight the wheel starts precessing.

 Pictures 4 and 5 show a gyroscope in a multi-axed gimbal mounting.
-The yellow housing enables swivel, the red housing enables pitch.
-The wheel's bearings rest on a fixed axle that extends out of the red housing.
+The yellow frame enables swivel, the red frame enables pitch.
+The wheel's bearings rest on a fixed axle that extends out of the red frame.

-Notice especially the instant at 47:10, when professor Lewin happens to manipulate the yellow housing.
-The turning of the yellow housing is transmitted to the gyroscope wheel, and just for a moment you can see how the gyroscope wheel responds to that.
+Notice especially the instant at 47:10, when professor Lewin happens to manipulate the yellow frame.
+The turning of the yellow frame is transmitted to the gyroscope wheel, and just for a moment you can see how the gyroscope wheel responds to that.

 The demonstrations by professor Lewin are so vivid because he spins the wheels so fast.
 (You definitely shouldn't try that at home.)